banklab/banklab.github.io/index.md

 Date | Event
 ---  | ---
+11.01.2021 | Claudia gives a virtual talk at the conference [Ecology and co-evolution: from models to data and back](https://indico.math.cnrs.fr/event/5760/)
 15.11.2020 | Farewell to Mark
 01.11.2020 | Welcome to Loïc !
 Willkommen
 01.10.2020 | Welcome to Mado !
 Willkommen